Degrees and Certifications:

 I finished my Masters degree and earned my principal certification, and I had the amazing opportunity to move to Harper Elementary for two years to work as the Assistant Principal.
 I remember feeling very nervous about leaving the classroom, but I knew in this capacity, the way that I could work with students would change.
 I had the chance to get to know students and families and to help from a different platform.
 I also could help teachers to become even better educators to best support our students.
 Once again, I loved everything about working at Harper and being an Assistant Principal.
 But then, I got a huge and unexpected surprise.
 For the 2017-2018 school year, I was asked to come in as principal at Godwin Elementary.
 This has been such a positive experience and an honor.
 Godwin Elementary is full of amazing students and amazing teachers.
 I love everything about being a principal and being able to help teachers, students, and their families.
 The community that surrounds Godwin Elementary is unique and special and I am so very excited to be a part of this school community!
-I am beginning my third year here at Godwin, and I hope you will enjoy some of the new ideas and additons we are introducing this year, such as our Friday morning assembly that we call Godwin Groove, and our grade level Houses.
-We are borrowing from great educators such as Ron Clark at the Ron Clark Academy, to make our approach more fun and dynamic.
+I am beginning my fourth year here at Godwin, and I hope you will enjoy some of the new ideas and additons we are introducing this year.
 We want to create a safe, positive environment where kids want to attend every day.
 We have big plans this year.
 I hope you'll enjoy the ride along with us!